Looking for a new rug and wondering which material to choose?

 Wool is ideal if you want a colorful rug that can withstand plenty of use.
 It’s durable and versatile, making it perfect if you’re a large, busy family.

 Prone to spills?
 Wool naturally repels liquid, making them easier clean up and less likely to stain permanently.
+If you purchase the world’s finest wool you’ll have something that can last you for a lifetime.

 Wool rugs are also warm and cozy underfoot and provide good insulation for chilly homes.
 They may shed a little when first laid, but this shouldn’t last too long.